MCilento93/ESOLogs_participants_counter/README.md

 Its raw architecture is herebelow sketched:
 * Routine that scrapes a local text file with copy-pasted chat messages containing esologs.com links:
 ```
-:: If txt/local.txt holds the link, run in the project folder
+:: If a txt holds the link, run in the project folder
-python main.py from_local_file txt/local.txt
+python main.py from_local_file local.txt
 ```
 * Google sheet database via [gspread](https://docs.gspread.org/en/latest/index.html) to store the output of the scrape
 * A discord bot that constantly keeps an eye on the eso-logs discord chat for new logs to scrape